Tlaxcala

 Tlaxcala, (Note: /tləˈskɑːlə, tlæˈ-/ tlə-SKAH-lə-,_-tla--, /tlɑːˈ-/ tlah--; /es/; from Tlaxcallān /nci/) officially the Free and Sovereign State of Tlaxcala, (Note: Estado Libre y Soberano de Tlaxcala) is one of the 32 federal entities that comprise the Federal Entities of Mexico.
 It is divided into 60 municipalities and the capital city and the largest city is Tlaxcala de Xicohténcatl.

 It is located in east-central Mexico, in the altiplano region, with the eastern portion dominated by the Sierra Madre Oriental.
 It is bordered by the states of Puebla to the north, east and south, México to the west and Hidalgo to the northwest.
 It is the smallest state of the republic, accounting for only 0.2% of the country's territory.

 The state is named after its capital, Tlaxcala, which was also the name of the prehispanic polity.
 The Tlaxcaltec people allied themselves with the Spanish to defeat the Aztecs, with concessions from the Spanish that allowed the territory to remain mostly intact throughout 300 years of colonial period.
 After Mexican Independence, Tlaxcala was declared a federal territory, until 1857 when it was admitted as a state of the federation.

 Most of the state's economy is based on agriculture, light industry and tourism.
-The tourist industry is rooted in Tlaxcala's long history with major attractions being archeological sites such as Cacaxtla and colonial constructions in and around Tlaxcala City.
+The tourist industry is rooted in Tlaxcala's long history with major attractions being archeological sites such as Cacaxtla and colonial constructions in and around the state capital.